 Mathematical Methods Units 3 and 4

 Mathematical Methods covers four broad areas – Functions and graphs, Calculus, Algebra, Probability and statistics.
 Unit 3 begins with graphs of different functions, how to sketch them and find their equations.
-We also explore how to transform the functions graphically and algebraically.
+You will explore how to transform the functions graphically and algebraically.

-The functions we cover are varied: polynomials (parabolas, cubics and so on); logarithmic, exponential and trig. functions (sine, cos and tan).
+The functions covered are varied: polynomials (parabolas, cubics and so on) logarithmic, exponential and trigonometry functions (sine, cos and tan).

 In Calculus we look at the rates of change in these functions.
-We use algebraic skills and graphs to analyse how rates of change affect each function.
-Calculus continues from Unit 3 into Unit 4, where we study integration – how to find the area under the curve of a graphed function.
+You will use algebraic skills and graphs to analyse how rates of change affect each function.
+Calculus then continues from Unit 3 into Unit 4, where you study integration – how to find the area under the curve of a graphed function.

 Many of the functions are applied to practical problems.
 Things like tide movements, growth in population, or temperature fluctuations, are some of the examples where functions and calculus are applied.

 The final topic is Probability and statistics.
 Describing the outcomes of chance, working out probabilities and analysing statistical data are the main areas of this topic.

 Algebra occurs throughout each topic.
 You use algebra to complete tasks in most weeks.
 Algebraic skills include simplifying expressions, setting up equations, identifying key information and interpreting answers.

 Technology plays a role as well.
 You will use your CAS calculator to check your answers, graph and interpret information, and to investigate mathematical problems.

 Who is it for?